 Edinburgh and London libraries closed until further notice

-The libraries in London and Edinburgh have study booths, areas for group work, free wifi and refreshment areas.
+When open, the libraries in London and Edinburgh have offered study booths, areas for group work, free wifi and refreshment areas.

 Tel. + 44 (0)20 7632 2114